neherlab/pangraph/docs/src/tutorials/tutorial_3.md

 - D: visualization of the block alignment for the block selected in panel C. Entries are labeled according to the strain and the number of block occurrence.
 - E: comparison of the core-block tree (left, phylogenetic tree constructed from the concatenated alignment of all core blocks) and the tree reconstructed from the alignment selected in panel C (right).

+This visualization makes it easy to quickly explore the data.
+For example if we order the blocks by number of counts we find that the most duplicated block has 86 counts and consensus length of 768 bp, From panel D we can easily download the alignment and if we run BLAST on the sequence we discover that it contains the genetic sequence of a transposase.